jetbrains-academy/algo-challenges-in-kotlin/Dynamic Programming/The Main Idea/task_template.md

 [Try it (level 1)!](https://discrete-math-puzzles.github.io/puzzles/number-of-paths/index.html)

 Since we start from $s$, there is a unique way to get to $s$.
-Let's write this down:
+Let's write it down:

 <img src="../../images/network2.png">